pingcap/docs-cn/system-variables.md

 </CustomContent>
 <CustomContent platform="tidb-cloud">

 - This variable is used to specify the cloud storage URI to enable [Global Sort](/tidb-global-sort.md).
-After enabling the [distributed execution framework](/tidb-distributed-execution-framework.md), you can use the Global Sort feature by configuring the URI and pointing it to an appropriate cloud storage path with the necessary permissions to access the storage.
+After enabling the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md), you can use the Global Sort feature by configuring the URI and pointing it to an appropriate cloud storage path with the necessary permissions to access the storage.
 For more details, see [URI Formats of External Storage Services](https://docs.pingcap.com/tidb/stable/external-storage-uri).
 - The following statements can use the Global Sort feature.
     - The [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement.
     - The [`IMPORT INTO`](https://docs.pingcap.com/tidb/v7.2/sql-statement-import-into) statement for import jobs of TiDB Self-Hosted.
 For TiDB Cloud, the `IMPORT INTO` statement is not applicable.